SreeSatyaGit/SatyaCS5600/README.md

 ```
 ./shell
 ```
+In interactive mode, the shell prompts the user to enter commands.
+Type commands and press Enter.
+To exit the shell, enter the command quit.
 * Batch Mode
  ```
 ./shell [batch file]
 ```
-In interactive mode, the shell prompts the user to enter commands.
-Type commands and press Enter.
-To exit the shell, enter the command quit.
+In batch mode, the shell reads commands from the specified batch file.
+The batch file should contain a list of commands.
+The shell will execute each command in the order they appear in the file.
+To exit the shell, include the quit command in the batch file or press Ctrl-D if in interactive mode.

 ### Executing program

 * How to run the program